includeos/IncludeOS/README.md

 # Try it out!

-## Prerequisites
+## Prerequisites for building IncludeOS VM's
-  * A machine with at least 1024 MB memory.
-(At least for ubuntu I ran out during compilation of toolchain with 512 MB).
+  * A machine with at least 1024 MB memory - a VirtualBox VM will work fine
-  * Ubuntu 14.04 LTS x86_64, Vanilla (I use lubuntu, to support VM graphics if necessary).
-You should be able to develop for IncludeOS on any platform with gcc, but the build system is currently targeted for- and tested on Ubuntu.
-  * Git
+     * (At least for the full compilation from source, we've found 512 MB to be insufficient).
+  * Ubuntu 14.04 LTS x86_64, Vanilla
+     * In order to support VGA graphics inside the VM, we recommend a lightweight GUI, such as  [lubuntu](http://lubuntu.net/blog/lubuntu-1404-trusty-tahr-released) which runs great inside a virtual machine.
+         * *NOTE:* Graphics is by no means necessary, as all IncludeOS output by default will be routed to the serial port, and in Qemu, that ends up right on `stdout`.
+     * The install scripts may very well work on other flavours on Linux, but we haven't tried.
+Please let us know if you do.
+  * You'll need `git` to clone from github.

 (I'm using an Ubuntu VM, running virtualbox inside a mac.)